Byzantine Architecture in athens

 In 51 AD, St. Paul the Apostle visited Athens, the cradle of Philosophy, Science and the Arts, and the proud host of Parthenon.
 He arrived by boat at Faleron, the then port of the greater Athens area.
 Legend has it that as St. Paul walked towards the city he found an altar bearing the inscription “to the unknown God”.
 As he waited for his students Silas and Timothy, to arrive from the northern Greek region of Macedonia, he walked across the the ancient Agora, the center of all civic life and the Acropolis, and got into discussion with various philosophers, before ending at Areos Pagos where, according to the legend, he preached the Unknown God to the Athenians and introduced Christianity in Athens.

 During late antiquity Athens still constituted a great intellectual and cultural center.
 However, the following period was characterized both by the prohibition of the teaching of philosophers in the School of Plato under Justinian and by the conversion of the Parthenon into a Christian church.
 The veneration of Athena, a so-called pagan virgin goddess, gave its place to the veneration of the Virgin Mary.
 These two initiatives of the Byzantine Government sealed the end of the national cultural tradition of the Mediterranean identified with Athens.
 Gradual demographic and building decline followed, indicative of the period after the 6th c. in Greece.
-The overthrow of the traditional economic life after certain northern raids (the Heruli towards the end of the 3rd century, the Goths in the end of the 4th century, the Vandals during the 5th century, the Slavs after the middle of the 6th century, the Saracens in the 8th century onward) was the reason of a nerveless social, financial and cultural life.
+The overthrow of the traditional economic life after certain northern raids (the Heruli towards the end of the 3rd c., the Goths in the end of the 4th c., the Vandals during the 5th c., the Slavs after the middle of the 6th c., the Saracens in the 8th c. onward) was the reason of a nerveless social, financial and cultural life.